tashaxanavsem82/teamwork-collaborator/CONTRIBUTING.md

 2. Create a new feature branch with a descriptive name: `git checkout -b feature/your-feature-name`
 3. Make your changes and commit them: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature/your-feature-name`
-5. Open a Pull Request.
+5. Open a Pull Request (PR) against the main branch of the original repository.

 Please ensure that your code adheres to the project’s coding standards and is well-documented.